Ghosthard117/la-velada-layout/README.md

 # La velada del año
-This projects is an improvement of the original layout page of this event in its third edition, based on midudev's projects, who provides the design of the code.
+The La Velada Layout project represents an enhanced version of the original layout page for the La Velada event's third edition.
+It builds upon the foundation laid out by Midudev's projects, which provided the design and code structure.
+Using Astro, Tailwind CSS, and JavaScript, this project aims to improve upon the visual and functional aspects of the event page.
+By leveraging modern web development technologies, it seeks to elevate the user experience and showcase the event in a more engaging manner.

 [![Original website](https://img.shields.io/static/v1?label=&message=Original%20Site&color=4d94b3&style=for-the-badge)](https://646526e3906c57079154c976--lucky-profiterole-9dd47a.netlify.app/)
 [![Live Site](https://img.shields.io/static/v1?label=&message=Live%20Site&color=6cccb4&style=for-the-badge)](https://64f36a425a9e1918b5bef601--sensational-llama-4097e3.netlify.app/)